Bed Bath & Beyond Relaunches Its Market-Leading Gift Registry

 Real-time pricing integration – Shopping directly off the registry ensures the best pricing, discounts, and sales.

-Built-in gift management – Added capability of sending and tracking thank you notes to keep the registry owner organized.
+Built-in gift management – Added capability of sending and tracking thank you notes to keeps the registry owner organized.

 Native registry checkout/fulfillment – All transactions and fulfillments live on our site, ensuring easy delivery and support in line with the standards our customers are used to.